 - Evil Smells Bad: According to Jestro, he stinks.
 The Book retorts that he's been sitting on a shelf for a hundred years.

-- Sealed Evil in a Can: Technically he is this, way more in season 1 and 2 if you consider his lava monsters trapped inside his pages.
+- Sealed Evil in a Can: Technically he is this, way more in Season 1 and 2 if you consider his lava monsters trapped inside his pages.

-- The Man Behind the Man: Back when he was still the Book of Monsters, he pretended to be a mentor of sorts to Jestro, when in truth he used him to become Monstrux once more.
+- The Man Behind the Man: Back when he was still the Book of Monsters, he pretended to be a mentor of sorts to Jestro, when in truth he used him to become Monstrox once more.

 - Tome of Eldritch Lore: He was a spellbook filled with nasty spells and summonable monsters.